java-abhinav07/Befunge93_Interpreter/README.md

 \ Swap two values on top of the stack.
 If there is only one value, pretend there is an extra 0 on bottom of the stack.
 $ Pop value from the stack and discard it.
 .
 Pop value and output as an integer.
-, Pop value and output the ASCII character represented by the integer code that is stored in the value.
+, Pop value and output the ASCII character represented by the integer code that is stored in the value.\
-# Trampoline: Skip next cell.
-p A "put" call (a way to store a value for later use).
+/# Trampoline: Skip next cell. p A "put" call (a way to store a value for later use).
 Pop y, x and v, then change the character at the position (x,y) in the program to the character with ASCII value v. g A "get" call (a way to retrieve data in storage).
 Pop y and x, then push ASCII value of the character at that position in the program.
 @ End program.